traveltime-dev/geopoint-visualizer/README.md

-# GeoJson Formatter
+# GeoPoint Visualizer

 ## Project Description

-Project to convert a list of point coordinates into GeoJson format.
+Create an image of a map with given point coordinates.

 ## Prerequisites
 You need to have [SBT](https://www.scala-sbt.org/download.html) installed on your machine to run this project.